Gordon Touche: Military service, Bar and commercial experience

+Political career

 Byelection candidate

 In 1928, Touche was chosen as Conservative candidate for the byelection in Ashton-under-Lyne.
 This was a high-profile campaign caused by the bankruptcy of the sitting Conservative MP in a three-way marginal constituency; Touche stressed his support for 'safeguarding' vulnerable industries with protective tariffs on foreign imports.
 However, he lost the seat to the Labour candidate; the news was announced to the people of Ashton-under-Lyne by the Mayor firing yellow rockets from the Town Hall (yellow being the Labour Party colour in Ashton).

 At the 1929 general election, Touche was chosen for Islington North, the same constituency his father had represented as a Liberal.
 However, he fell to another Labour gain.

 Elected to Parliament

 Touche had better luck at the 1931 general election when he was chosen for Reigate in Surrey.
 This proved a rock-solid Conservative seat and Touche was elected with a majority of nearly 27,000.
 In Parliament he often took up technical tax law issues which he had dealt with in his professional work.

 On foreign affairs and defence issues, Touche opposed the reform of government in India (his wife was the daughter of an Indian colonial administrator).
 In 1937 he joined with others including Admiral Roger Keyes and Brendan Bracken in urging rejection of the Finance Bill because of its proposal for a 'National Defence Contribution', a separate tax on the most profitable businesses to pay for rearmament.
 He backed Neville Chamberlain in the Norway Debate of 1940.